Teenager-with-hand-up-to-camera

 If you hire a content strategist, you won’t have to think about your content.

-Your content strategist will look at your audience and research what they’re looking for.
+Your content strategist will look at your audience and research what they’re searching for.
 They’ll then plan a programme of content for you that meets the needs of your audience and draws them in.
 And some will even write it for you, too.
 So all you’ll need to do is upload it to your blog.

 You’re planning to create your own content